 Do you accept insurance?

-I'm on most insurance panels and will bill insurance for you.
+I'm on several insurance panels and will bill insurance for you.
 You'll want to confirm with your insurance company (1) your co-payment (cost share) amount and (2) your deductible.
 Some insurance plans have very high deductibles, and we should chat about how to manage the cost.

 How long does each therapy session take?